j201/sashimi/spec.md

 ###Function

-Equivalent to a JS function, except can have method definitions (alternate functions that are dispatched instead based on the type of the first argument), and cannot have properties.
+Equivalent to a JS function, except can have method definitions (alternate functions that are dispatched instead based on the tag of the first argument), and cannot have properties.

 ##Literals